Youth

 Chelsea Police Station Tour FREE

-Wed 6-7pm May 10
+SPRING Wed 6-7pm May 10

 Ages 6-12 w/adult Police officers provide a guided tour throughout the station providing information about the daily activities and structure of the department.
 Pre-registration required.